Arthur Dillon, Count Dillon: Later life

 Count Dillon was later appointed commander in the Dauphiné and governor of Toulon.

 As a French General, Dillon was not allowed to participate in the Jacobite rising of 1715.
 Returning from Scotland following the failure of the rising, James Francis Edward found himself not welcome in Lorraine anymore and established himself at Avignon on 2 April 1716.
 On 1 February 1717 he appointed Dillon his plenipotentiary to the French court in Paris.
 In this role Dillon, together with Georg Heinrich von Görtz, and Carl Gyllenborg tried to convince Charles XII of Sweden to help the Jacobites to invade England.
 Dillon organised funds to support the project.

-James remained concerned that Dillon as well as other Catholic supporters were not as tolerant of Protestant Jacobites as he wanted them to be.
-In 1718 Dillon was ordered to command a French contingent sent to Italy during the War of the Quadruple Alliance (1718–1720) and was replaced as agent in Paris initially by James Murray and then by Daniel O'Brien.
+In 1718 Dillon was ordered to command a French contingent sent to Italy during the War of the Quadruple Alliance (1718–1720).
+He was replaced as agent in Paris initially by James Murray and later by Daniel O'Brien.

 James Francis Edward, whom Dillon recognised as King James III, awarded him the Irish titles of Baron and Viscount on 1 February 1717 in Avignon.
-James III neglected to specify territorial designations for these titles, but he probably intended to appoint Arthur in place of his nephew Richard, who was in place in Ireland as the 9th Viscount Dillon of Costello-Gallen.
+James III neglected to specify territorial designations for these titles.
 In 1721 James III gave him Scottish titles by creating him Earl Dillon, also Viscount and Lord.
 In 1722 he was made a (Jacobite) Knight of the Thistle.

 He was also a grandfather of the French generals Arthur Dillon and Théobald Dillon.
 He was a cousin of Gerard Lally.
 He was a great-grandfather of the famous memoirist Henriette-Lucy, Marquise de La Tour du Pin Gouvernet, née Henriette-Lucy Dillon.

 In 1730 he retired from active service, handing over the command of the regiment to Charles, his eldest son.